kordless/grub-2.0/README.md

 This may be useful for training machine learning models or providing usercentric search features.

 ## How
-Queried by URL, Grub "crawls" the page visually using Gekcodriver.
-An image of the code run during the session is also available.
+Queried by URL, Grub "crawls" the page visually using Gekcodriver and some machine learning models trained to find image crops for certain images on a web page.

 <img src="https://raw.githubusercontent.com/kordless/grub-2.0/main/docs/index.png" width="500">